melsman/melsman.github.io/cv.md

 January 2006 and for the 2016 ACM SIGPLAN 3rd International Workshop on Libraries, Languages and Compilers for Programming (ARRAY'2016).

+#### PhD Students

+* Martin Dybdal (finished August 2017)

+* Danil Annenkov (finishing October 2017)

+* Wojciech (industrial PhD student in collaboration with SimCorp)

 #### Publications

+* [2017a] Benjamin Egelund-Müller, Martin Elsman, Fritz Henglein, Omri Ross.
+Automated Execution of Financial Contracts on Blockchains.
+In Journal of Business and Information Systems Engineering.
+To appear.
+2017.

 * [2017] Troels Henriksen, Niels G. W. Serup, Martin Elsman, Fritz Henglein, and Cosmin Oancea.
 Futhark: Purely Functional